rohith9s/spring-data-mongo-cascading/README.md

 # Spring Data MongoDB cascade save/delete on DBRef objects.

- Cascade the document operations: Spring Data Mongo doesn't support cascading of the objects by default.
+ Cascade the document operations: Spring Data Mongo doesn't support cascading of the objects by default with @DBRef.
 The mapping framework does not handle cascading saves/delete.
  - If you change an Address object that is referenced by a User object, you must save explicitly the Address object.
 On saving/deleting User object will not automatically save Address object in the property of User.